brick/varexporter/README.md

 ## Introduction

-PHP's [var_export()](https://www.php.net/manual/en/function.var-export.php) function is a handy way to dump a variable as executable PHP code.
+PHP's [var_export()](https://www.php.net/manual/en/function.var-export.php) function is a handy way to export a variable as executable PHP code.

 It is particularly useful to store data that can be cached by OPCache, and later retrieved very fast, much faster than unserializing data using `unserialize()` or `json_decode()`.